Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Bloomberg suspends its 2020 MBA ranking (May 7)

-In an email to business schools, Bloomberg News Senior Editor Caleb Solomon announced that Bloomberg will cancel its 2020 MBA Ranking due to Covid-19 disruptions impacting schools and their communities, reports Poets&Quants.
+In an email to business schools, Bloomberg News Senior Editor Caleb Solomon announced that Bloomberg will cancel its 2020 MBA Ranking due to Covid-19 disruptions impacting schools, jobs, and their communities, reports Poets&Quants.
 It’s a significant move by one of the “big five” MBA Rankings, which includes the Economist, US News, Financial Times and Forbes.

 Nearly half of b-schools anticipate an imminent enrollment decline (May 6)